Have you Been Charged with Selling Marijuana in Georgia?

 Lack of possession: Courts look at whether a person had actual or constructive possession.
 Actual possession means that a person has the marijuana either on them or in their proximity.
 Constructive possession means that the marijuana was in an area where the person exercises dominion or control over.
 Therefore, even if you do not have the marijuana directly on your person, you can still be guilty of sale of marijuana if it was in an area under your control.

 Georgia Sale of Marijuana Lawyers will help you understand your options and will assist you with your case.
-To schedule a free consultation with one of our Georgia Marijuana lawyers, contact one of our highly experienced Lawyers.
+To schedule a free consultation with one of our Georgia Selling Marijuana lawyers, contact one of our highly experienced Lawyers.
 Our Attorneys are dedicated to being accessible to their clients—days, nights, weekends, and holidays while working hard on their behalf.
-Your Attorney will make sure you understand all your options and the good and bad of each.
+Your Sale of Marijuana Attorney in Georgia will make sure you understand all your options and the good and bad of each.
 Every sale of marijuana case is unique, and our Attorneys will work with you to formulate the best possible defense for your situation.
 They will advise you on the best approach to take for your case based on their many years of experience.
 Your future is at stake.
 Do not sit around waiting for your case to resolve itself.